 10 Bootis is a blue main sequence dwarf star that can be located in the constellation of Bootes.
-HIP is the reference name for the star in the Hipparcos Star Catalogue.
-The Id of the star in the Henry Draper catalogue is HD.
-10 Bootis has alternative name(s), 10 Bootis.
+HIP68276 is the reference name for the star in the Hipparcos Star Catalogue.
+The Id of the star in the Henry Draper catalogue is HD121996.
+10 Bootis has alternative name(s), 10 Bootis , 10 Boo.

 The location of the star in the galaxy is determined by the Right Ascension (R.A.) and Declination (Dec.), these are equivalent to the Longitude and Latitude on the Earth.
-The Right Ascension is how far expressed in time (hh:mm:ss) the star is from celestial equator.
-The Declination is how up or down compared to the celestial equator and is expressed in degrees.
-For 10 Bootis, the location is 13h 58m 38.93 and +21 d 41 `46.8 .
+The Right Ascension is how far expressed in time (hh:mm:ss) the star is along the celestial equator.
+If the R.A. is positive then its eastwards.
+The Declination is how far north or south the star is compared to the celestial equator and is expressed in degrees.
+For 10 Bootis, the location is 13h 58m 38.93 and +21d41`46.8 .

 |Traditional Name||10 Bootis|